DuneRanger/PuzzleWebsite/README.md

 # PuzzleWebsite
- A small website aiming to create jigsaw puzzles from a folder of images Currently it is capable of loading an image and resizing it to a comfortable size for the user to view.
+ A small website aiming to create simple puzzles from a folder of images Currently it is capable of loading and resizing an image and dividing it into sections.

-Partially working on it inbetween Dark Souls 3 and school
+ The user can click on 2 tiles to swap then

+# TODO
+ Shuffle function, to, you know... actually shuffle the puzzle pieces Make the swap function into a drag and drop version
+    (Maybe make a toggleable switch??)
+ A checkbox for locking and unlocking tile amount
+   (The hardest part is finding a good position)